 The value of the EPA assistance available in 2014 is approximately $400,000, and EPA anticipates providing assistance to 5 to 7 communities.
 Interested communities are encouraged to respond to the Request for Letters of Interest at http://tinyurl.com/m4joxqd.

 – The U.S. Department of Agriculture (USDA) announced it has set a goal of investing $50 million to increase access to mental health care in rural areas over the next three years.
 The funding will be used for the construction, expansion or equipping of rural mental health facilities and will be provided through the USDA’s Community Facilities direct loan program. http://www.rurdev.usda.gov/HAD-CF_Loans.html

 –Red Hot Hack April 26 – Make it a Weekend Getaway!
-A hackathon hosted by Red Wing Ignite, where techies gather to create apps that everyone can use.
+Hosted by Red Wing Ignite:

 We’re working with team, organizations and individuals from Red Wing, the Twin Cities and beyond!
 Learn more: http://www.redwingignite.org/

 – First ever Southern Minnesota Economic Summit This event, being held April 29-30 in Mankato, is Southern Minnesota’s local summit for business and economic stakeholders.
 Keynote addresses will include expert economists as well as panels of business leaders with a wide range of experiences from diverse industry sectors.
 Breakout sessions will appeal to the seasoned business owner as well as the emerging entrepreneur.